Marketing forCriminal Defense Lawyers

 Build high-converting landing pages

-An effective Ads campaign focuses not only on ad copy but also on landing pages that convert leads.
+An effective Ads campaign focuses on ad copy and landing pages that convert the leads that click through from the ad.

-These pages are where people who click end up.
-It’s where you continue the process of converting them into paying clients.
+These pages are where you continue the process of converting them into paying clients.

 So, how do you convert more clicks into clients?